 The data presented is based on a snapshot of the holdings in the portfolio as of Jul 16, 2023 and may change at any time.
 Other data is calculated based on the reported holdings and data received from third party data sources, as of the most recent date provided to Envestnet.
 The information is believed to be accurate, however Envestnet cannot guarantee the accuracy, completeness, or timeliness of the data as it has not been independently verified.
 Specific securities identified and described do not represent all of the securities purchased, sold or recommended for advisory clients, and may not reflect any restriction a client may have placed on a portfolio.
 The portfolio holdings may vary depending on strategy employed by the investment manager.
 Holdings information should not be considered a recommendation to buy or sell a particular security.
 It should not be assumed that any investments in securities identified and described were or will be profitable, and diversification does not ensure a profit or protect against loss.

 Continued from Page 1

-ongoing management of a client's portfolio.
+portfolios are designed using this philosophy, as we utilize a process of continuous research in the ongoing management of a client's portfolio.
 The result provides a simple approach to sophisticated investing.